-Residual income is calculated by adding up all of your monthly qualifying income and deducting debt payments (excluding mortgage payments to be eliminated by the reverse mortgage), monthly property charges (property taxes, homeowner’s insurance, HOA dues, etc., and an estimate of utility costs based on the square footage of the home.
+Residual income is calculated by adding up all of your monthly qualifying income and deducting debt payments (excluding mortgage payments to be eliminated by the reverse mortgage), monthly property charges (property taxes, homeowner’s insurance, HOA dues, etc., and an estimate of utility costs based on the square footage of your home.

-The following compensating factors can be used individually or combined to reach 100% of the residual income requirement.
+The following compensating factors can be used individually or combined to reach 100% of the residual income requirement:

 - Documented income from an eligible non-borrowing spouse.